Sean PADI Divemaster Aussie Divers Phuket

 Research – The Area

-Most CV’s we receive are well done and present nicely.
-However most are generic, similar and repetitive.
-Granted, it is easier for you the instructor to produce one CV and send it out to a number of dive centres around the world in the hope of snaring a job somewhere exotic.
-However, if you use the exact same CV for all applications to different types of dive centres, your CV could be more detrimental to your application than it is advantageous.
+Most CVs we receive are well done and present nicely.
+However, they are quite often generic, similar and repetitive.
+Granted, it is easier for you the instructor to produce one CV and send it out to several dive centres around the world in the hope of snaring a job somewhere exotic.
+However, if you use the same CV for all applications to different types of dive centres, your CV could be more detrimental to your application than it is advantageous.
 If the information on your CV reads like it is not relevant to that dive centre or region, then you could be wasting your efforts.

 My greatest advice is to research the dive area and dive centre you are applying for.
 This means that you may have to alter each CV to suit that application.
 Focus your application to suit that dive centre.
 If you want your CV to be taken seriously then you have to be serious about your CV.